Want a Job in Crypto? Might be a Good idea. Let us Help!

 As Blockchain is becoming a massively in-demand skill, many post-secondary institutions are offering training and qualifications so if you are more of the classroom type you should check with your local educational institutions to see if they offer any programs to suit your needs as well.

 Once you have some education under your belt, it is also a good idea to keep a finger on the pulse of what is happening in the Blockchain industry.
 Telegram can be a great place to keep up to speed, and we happen to have an article on the Top 10 Crypto Telegram Channels worth checking out.
+If you prefer listening to reading, consider checking out these Crypto Podcasts.

 There have been some fantastic books published that can help give you that in-depth knowledge you need for a competitive edge and develop your views and opinions on the Blockchain space as a whole.
 Immersing yourself in as much knowledge as possible and reading the insights and perspectives of other experts in the field is never a bad idea nor is time spent wasted.
 As the saying goes, “the more you learn, the more you earn,” and these crypto books provide just that kind of learning material: